alkem-io/alkemio/docs/technical-design.md

 *   **Smart Contracts**, on an executable platform
 *   **Digital Wallets**, for the management of digital assets such as recognition tokens.
 Note that no value that falls under regulation would be support initially.

-The following locations are identified for the storage of data associated with Cherrytwist:
+The following locations are identified for the storage of data associated with Alkemio:
 *   **Database**: for the data and the relationships between the entities, metadata etc. This could be relational or NoSQL based.
 *   **Content Addressable Storage (CAS)**: for any images or documents that should be stored in a content addressable (CAS) way, whereby the data is also potentially distributed (resilience etc).
 Primarily used for now as a Content Distribution Network (CDN).
 *   **Ledger**: for smart contracts, and transfer of value.
 The smart contracts can cover a variety of usages on the platform e.g. execution of projects, digital identities & the definition / control of any tokens created by the Ecoverse.